ajoslin103/angular-action-icons/README.md

 ## change log

+	1.2.5	- icons can now be disabled/enabled via enableIcon which functions like setIcon

 	1.2.4	- bugfix in evented icons: $apply() was not high enough on the call stack

 	1.2.3	- bugfix in radio class handling, brings clicked & evented icons to parity